🎁 Free Shipping on ALL Orders over $50 (U.S. ONLY)

 This is a preservative (most commonly used in embalming fluid), and there is some research that shows that this can be destructive to meibomian glands.
 It can also lead to hair loss (think eyelash dropout).
 This chemical also goes by other names, such as Quaternium-15, which was present in baby shampoo at one point.

 Another quick note on lash growth serums and even eyelash extensions is that our bodies were designed to work perfectly.
 When you disrupt the natural lid to lash ratio, by lengthening your lashes, this decreases their ability to deflect wind, debris, and allergens.
-This creates a wind tunnel effect and can increase your risk of ocular allergies and dry eye.
+This creates a wind tunnel effect and can increase your risk of ocular allergies and dryness.

 There is a ton of research on parabens, which are one of many carcinogens.
 They’re also hormone disruptors and neurotoxins, and they change the way your body functions.